Quick Scheduling with a Pediatric Craniosynostosis Specialist

 The Highest Level of Craniosynostosis Care

-If you or your child’s pediatrician suspects your child’s head or skull isn’t forming normally, Arnold Palmer Hospital can help.
+If you or your child’s pediatrician suspects your child’s head or skull isn’t forming normally, Orlando Health Arnold Palmer Hospital for Children can help.
 The first step in your child’s care is getting an accurate diagnosis from a pediatric craniomaxillofacial surgeon or pediatric neurosurgeon because children with an abnormal skull shape can infrequently have an abnormality of the skull known as craniosynostosis; if left untreated, this condition can sometimes lead to pressure inside the head and begin to cause symptoms.

 While a diagnosis of craniosynostosis may be worrisome and at times feel overwhelming, remember you’re not alone.
 We’ll be here to support you and your family throughout your child’s entire treatment and recovery.
 Our pediatric craniofacial surgery team understands the impact craniosynostosis can have on your child’s appearance and development, and is dedicated to delivering the highest quality care and personal attention to your child.